piegu/fastai-projects/README.md

 ## fastai v1.0

+### Aplicação template para fazer deploy de modelos fastai para um Web App
+Este [repositório](https://github.com/piegu/glasses-or-not) pode user usado como ponto de partida para fazer deploy de modelos do fastai no Heroku.

+A aplicativo simples descrito aqui está em https://glasses-or-not.herokuapp.com/.
+Teste com imagens de você com e sem oculos!

+Este é um [tutorial](https://github.com/piegu/glasses-or-not/blob/master/tutorial/Web_app_fastai.md) rápido para fazer o deploy no Heroku dos seus modelos treinados com apenas alguns cliques.
+Ele vem com este repositório template que usa o modelo de Classificação de Ursos do Jeremy Howard da [lição 2](https://www.youtube.com/watch?v=Egp4Zajhzog&feature=youtu.be).

 ### Images | Reduction of images channels to 3 in order to use the normal fastai Transfer Learning techniques
 This notebook [lesson1-pets_essential_with_xc_to_3c.ipynb](https://github.com/piegu/fastai-projects/blob/master/lesson1-pets_essential_with_xc_to_3c.ipynb) ([nbviewer](https://nbviewer.jupyter.org/github/piegu/fastai-projects/blob/master/lesson1-pets_essential_with_xc_to_3c.ipynb)) shows how to modify [learner.py](https://github.com/fastai/fastai/blob/master/fastai/vision/learner.py) to a new file [learner_xc_to_3c.py](https://github.com/piegu/fastai-projects/blob/master/learner_xc_to_3c.py) (learner x channels to 3 channels) to put a ConvNet in a fastai cnn_learner() before the pre-trained model like resnet (followed by a normalization by imagenet_stats).

 This ConvNet as first layer allows to transform any images of the dataloader with n channels to an image with 3 channels.
 During the training, the filters of this ConvNet as first layer will be learnt.
 Thanks to that, it is possible to go on using fastai Transfer Learning functions even with images with more than 3 channels RGB like satellite images.